jmunixusers/presentations/window-and-desktop-environments.md

 environment is normally a heavier load on the system, as well as not being as streamlined for each individual user's needs.

-## The Specifics
+## WM types
 Window managers generally fall into one of three types based on how they manage windows by default.
-Those three types are Stacking, Tiling, and Dynamic.
+Those three types are Stacking, Tiling, and Dynamic:

 ### Stacking
 Also referred to as floating windows, this is the type of environment many